-With Drew Barrymore’s directorial debut past with the release of Whip It!, I had to ask myself if I was really ready for another installment of the flowery Flower Films executive.
+With Drew Barrymore’s directorial debut having past with the release of Whip It!, I had to ask myself if I was really ready for another installment of the flowery Flower Films executive.
 My last date with Drew was not as successful as I had expected it to be.
 As usual, we met at the movies and while He’s Just Not That Into You may have wowed at the box office, I was left feeling somewhat underwhelmed, disappointed.
 I couldn’t help but think that My Date with Drew had been ruined by other members of the ensemble cast and by the lack of zest in the script which had made my Fifty First Dates with Drew so enjoyable.
 Still, we’ve been through so much that I don’t want to simply dismiss her on our next outing without remembering some of the good times we had!

 Drew Barrymore made her first indelible mark on me when she burst onto the scene as little Margaret Jessup in Steven Spielberg’s 1982 landmark ET: The Extra Terrestrial.
 Even though she was only seven when the movie was released, Drew Barrymore was nominated for a ‘Best Newcomer’ BAFTA and went on to star in several massive kids’ TV movies of the eighties including Babes in Toyland and The Adventures of Con Sawyer and Hucklemary Finn.